walkingriver/scout-law/chapters/ch04-helpful.md

 ## Self Reflection

-1. **Do you proactively identify team members' needs and challenges?**
+**1 .Do you proactively identify team members' needs and challenges?**

 - Are you ahead of the curve in recognizing areas where you can offer your help, rather than waiting for problems to arise?

-2. **How often do you provide constructive feedback aimed at growth?**
+**2 .How often do you provide constructive feedback aimed at growth?**

 - Is your feedback tailored to help team members improve specific skills or address challenges they're facing?

-3. **Do you actively encourage and support professional development?**
+**3 .Do you actively encourage and support professional development?**

 - What steps have you taken to create a learning-friendly environment where team members can grow and excel?

-4. **Do you prioritize collaboration and teamwork?**
+**4 .Do you prioritize collaboration and teamwork?**

 - How do you encourage open dialogue and cooperation within your team, ensuring that everyone's contributions are valued?

-5. **Are you willing to go above and beyond your job description to be helpful?**
+**5 .Are you willing to go above and beyond your job description to be helpful?**

 - How often do you take on additional tasks or responsibilities to support your team during challenging times?